TrafficGuard/sophia/docs/docs/functions.md

 # LLM Function schemas

-Nous provides an automated way to create LLM function schemas, avoiding the duplicate work of creating a function schema separate from the code implementation.
+Sophia provides an automated way to create LLM function schemas, avoiding the duplicate work of creating a function schema separate from the code implementation.

 The *ts-morph* package is used to parse the source code at build-time/runtime to generate the schemas.